hmps/gitflow-release-next/README.md

 If no release type is specified, a patch bump is performed.

-The command assumes that you can run `git-flow` commands from your CLI.
+Git flow release creator assumes that you can run `git-flow` commands from your CLI.

 ## License
 MIT